+New Tropical Depression Nine could hit Florida as hurricane next week

 New Tropical Depression Nine could hit Florida as Hurricane Hermine next week

-Tropical Depression Nine has officially formed in the Caribbean and is on a course to hit Florida as a hurricane next week.
+Tropical Depression Nine has officially formed in the Caribbean and is on course to hit Florida as a hurricane next week.

 The storm is forecast to strengthen over the next few days into a tropical storm, at which point it would likely be named “Hermine”.

-The National Hurricane Centre (NHC) projects that it will swing north over the weekend, hitting Jamaica on Sunday, Cuba on Monday and Florida by Tuesday — at which point it could be a Category 2 hurricane.
+The National Hurricane Centre (NHC) projects that the storm will swing north over the weekend and hit Jamaica on Sunday, Cuba on Monday and Florida by Tuesday.
+By the time it reaches the US, it could be a Category 3 hurricane with wind speeds up to 109 miles per hour (175 kilometres per hour).

-Florida Governor Ron DeSantis urged residents to “remain vigilant and ensure their households are prepared for a potential impact.”
+Florida Governor Ron DeSantis has urged residents to “remain vigilant and ensure their households are prepared for a potential impact.”

+The tropical depression is forecast to be upgraded to a tropical storm later on Friday and reach hurricane status before impacting western Cuba.

+The NHC has warned that Jamaica and the Cayman Islands could see between four and eight inches (10 - 20 centimetres) of rain.
+Some parts of Jamaica could get up to one foot (30 cm) of rain from the storm.

 Register for free to continue reading